earthlab/eds-lessons-website/_posts/tutorials/R/visualize-denver-colorado-traffic-crime.md

 The city of Denver publicly hosts crime data from the past five years in their open data catalog.
 In this tutorial, we will use R to access and visualize these data, which are essentially spatiotemporally referenced points with features for type of crime, neighborhood, etc.

-First, we will load some packages that we'll use later.
+First, you will load some packages that we'll use later.

 ```r
 library(dplyr)